moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basics/lesson10_loop/index.md

 In MoonBit, the for loop is more expressive than the C-style for loop.
 We will explain it in the following chapters.

-## While loop and if-else expression
+## While Loop Expression

 The while loop is also similar to the C-style while loop.

 It tests the condition before executing the loop body.
 If the condition is true, it executes the loop body and repeats the process until the condition is false.

-MoonBit also supports both `continue` and `break` within the loop.
+MoonBit also supports both `continue` and `break` statements within the loop.